isomerpages/moe-westwoodpri/_departments/Character & Citizenship Edu/Sexuality Education – The Growing Years.md

 #### **Information for Parents**

 8\.
-Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.
+Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9\.
-Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
-This form is downloadable [here](/files/optout.pdf).
-The completed opt-out form is to be submitted by 27/01/2022.
+Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](https://drive.google.com/file/d/1rXzXLeNreO5dOlX-IOqSCpl3eD77GVJ-/view?usp=share_link).
+The completed opt-out form is to be submitted by 26/01/2023.

-10.Parents can contact the school at 64121690 or email Ms Murshidah Hassan at [murshidah\_hassan@moe.edu.sg](mailto:murshidah\_hassan@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+10\.
+Parents can contact the school at 6412 1690 or email Ms Lin Shing Chi at lin_shing_chi@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.

-11\.
-Parents, who wish to attend the school sexuality education lessons, should contact the school to make the necessary arrangements